The pro-recovery diet at The Raleigh House emphasizes lean proteins and includes healthy fats, complex carbohydrates, vegetables, and fruits.

-And when the addicted population acts out of that prefrontal cortex brain, and they have all these options in front of them because they’ve been through treatment, they make better choices and they have long-term success in their recovery.
+And when the addicted population acts out of that prefrontal cortex brain, and they have all these options in front of them because they’ve been through treatment, they make better choices and have long-term success in their recovery.

 Q: What does the pro-recovery diet help improve?

 Furthermore, when clients first come in, we really encourage gut repair protocol.
-This is because a lot of clients come in with a pretty ravaged gut.
-And when your gut is not healthy, you’re not absorbing or using the nutrients you’re eating and you’re not producing serotonin, your anti-depressant.
+This is because a lot of clients come in with a ravaged gut.
+And when your gut is not healthy, you’re not absorbing or using the nutrients you’re eating, and you’re not producing serotonin, your anti-depressant.
 About 95 percent of serotonin is produced in your gut, so if you have an unhealthy gut, you’re not producing that serotonin.

 If there’s a balance of bad gut bacteria and a low amount of good gut bacteria, your immune system is going to be really low, which isn’t going to lend itself to overall healing – both brain and body healing.

 Q: How do you interact with clients during treatment?